csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 ---
 layout: post
-title: Building grid systems with inuit.css
+title: Building grid systems with inuitcss
-meta: Look at how inuit.css’ grid system work and how to implement and use it.
+meta: Look at how inuitcss’ grid system work and how to implement and use it.
 ---

 # {{ page.title }}

 Hey there!
-The first proper tutorial on this site is gonna be a real simple one, covering inuit.css’ grid system, what it can do, and how best to use it.
+The first proper tutorial on this site is gonna be a real simple one, covering inuitcss’ grid system, what it can do, and how best to use it.
 For starters, you’ll probably want to have the files [`_grids.scss`](https://github.com/csswizardry/inuit.css/blob/master/objects/_grids.scss) and [`_widths.css`](https://github.com/csswizardry/inuit.css/blob/master/generic/_widths.scss) open.

-inuit.css’ grid system has a few things worth noting:
+inuitcss’ grid system has a few things worth noting:

 * It will not work in IE7 and below.
 * It doesn’t use columns, but _proportions_.